mstocco/mariostoc.co/content/traininglog/20210808-ironman2021-7weeksout.md

 ### NOTES
 Nice day for a walk along the _Coast Trail_ to _Beechy Head_; one of my father's favourite fishing spots.

-Along the way, there are petroglyphs.
+Along the way, there are petroglyphs carved into the rock.
 ![Petroglyph in East Sooke Park](/assets/jpg/petroglyph-20210814.jpeg)